rawii22/CaesarSolver/README.md

 ## How to use

-There are 5 functions that are most likely to be used by the user.
+There are 4 functions that are most likely to be used by the user.

 * `solveVigenere` is the most versatile function.
-When given an encrypted text, it solves it for the most likely decryption and then gives the user options of ways to modify the decryption if it is wrong.
-The user can ask it to change to its next most likely calculated period, or set the period to what the user wants.
+When given an encrypted text, it solves it for the most likely decryption and then gives the user options to modify the decryption if it is wrong.
+The user can then ask it to change to its next most likely calculated period, or set the period to what the user wants.
 They can do the same for the shift (or key) of a single alphabet.
 They can set the key to a value of their choice if they know the key.
 And they can have the current result stored into a file.

 * `solveMostLikelyVigenere` returns the most likely decryption of the text.
-(This is the same value the `solveVigenere` function initially calculates).
-If you set the hasExtraInfo parameter to true, it also returns the period and key at the top of the string. `printMostLikelyVigenere` prints `solveMostLikelyVigenere` with its extra info to the console.
+(This is the same value the `solveVigenere` function initially calculates.)
+If you set the hasExtraInfo parameter to true, it also returns the period and key at the top of the string.

+* `printMostLikelyVigenere` prints `solveMostLikelyVigenere` with its extra info to the console.

 * The `encrypt` function takes encrypted text and a key and then encrypts the text with that key.
-If you call the encrypt function without passing any values to it, it prompts the user for the text to encrypt and the key and then encrypts it.
+If you call the `encrypt` function without passing any values to it, it prompts the user for the text to encrypt and the key and then encrypts it.

 ## **DataManipulation**
 --------

-This class is used for getting information from the user and making sure it is the input the program needs, and for reading and writing from files.
+This class is used for getting information from the user, making sure information retrieved is what the program needs, and for file reading and writing.

 ## How to use

 * `readStringFromFile` reads a file and returns it as a string.
 NOTE: *It converts newlines into spaces.*

-* `writeStringToFile` writes a string to the given file using a filename.
+* `writeStringToFile` writes a string to a file given the filename and the string.

-* `getUserInput` first prompts if the user wants to provide information from a file or to be manually entered.
+* `getUserInput` first prompts if the user wants to provide information mnaually or from a file.
 Based off what they select, the corresponding message passed to the function will be shown to the user before prompting them for either a manually entered string or the file name.

-* `getIntegerInput` prompts the user for an integer and only accepts values between what is passed to it inclusively.
+* `getIntegerInput` prompts the user for an integer and only accepts values between a specified range (range is inclusive).

-* `getLetterInput` prompts the user and will only accept a letter.
+* `getLetterInput` prompts the user for a letter.
 NOTE: *It will return the capitalized version of that letter.*

 # Links